 Post this, the conceptual model is converted into a logical data model that documents the structure of data, which is then implemented into databases.

-Multiple logical data models may be be needed to implement a single conceptual data model.
-The last step in data modeling involves the transformation of logical data model into a physical data model.
+Multiple logical data models maybe be needed to implement a single conceptual data model.
+The last step involves the transformation of logical data model into a physical data model.

-It therefore goes without saying that data modeling standards are an essential requirements for companies that conduct projects, where data has to be analysed and defined in a particular manner.
+It, therefore, goes without saying that data modelling standards are essential requirements for companies that conduct projects, where data has to be analysed and defined in a particular manner.

-This post highlights some of the important data modeling tools that go a long way in help making data modeling a successful and effective endeavour for various brands and organisations.
+This post highlights some of the important data modelling tools that go a long way in help making data modelling a successful and effective endeavour for various brands and organisations.

 Initially funded by Jisc between 2010-2012, Archi was a part of the national project that helped to support a programme of the Enterprise Architecture in the higher education sector of the United Kingdom.

-This data modeling tool, supports the ArchiMate 2.1 modelling language, which is a technical standard, created by the Open Group.
+This data modelling tool supports the ArchiMate 2.1 modelling language, which is a technical standard, created by the Open Group.